malramsay64/phd-thesis/03_Dynamics/introduction.md

   $$ \tau_2 = \int_0^\infty \frac{\langle P_2(\cos \theta_t)) P_2(\cos \theta_0) \rangle}{\langle | P_2(\cos \theta_0) |^2 \rangle} $$

-  where $P_2$ is a second-rank Legendre polynomial, $\theta$ is the time-dependent angle of orientation of a given molecular and the angular brackets indicate an equilibrium ensemble average. [@Dote1981]
+  where $P_2$ is a second-rank Legendre polynomial, $\theta$ is the time-dependent angle of orientation of a given molecular and the angular brackets signify an equilibrium ensemble average. [@Dote1981]

 ## Theoretical Treatment of Dynamics